semantic-flow/sflo-dendron-notes/sflo.todo.md

 Success Criteria:
 The ontology should serve as both the formal specification for Semantic Flow and a working example of a mesh repository, enabling others to understand and implement the architecture while providing the semantic foundation for tooling and validation.

-In Semantic Flow ontologies, all

 I've documented @/sflo-dendron-notes/sflo.concept.mesh.resource.element.unified-node-distribution.md  which are different from @/sflo-dendron-notes/sflo.concept.mesh.resource.element.convenience-distribution.md

 Using convenience distributions, the URL https://semantic-flow.github.io/sflo-ontology/sflo-ontology.trig would return a trig distribution of the relevant dataset (either ref or, in the case of ontologies, data).

-I've decided all data nodes are reference nodes, but unlike reference nodes, they have associated dataset.

-So as part of that, we don't need separate v-series folders.
-The _ref, _name, _data are "abstract-datasets" and their _v*, _current, and _next are "